Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs

 If we ever want to use the transformed regression estimator which assumes a constant treatment effect, it is important to understand how it behaves under misspecification.
-Interestingly, as shown in Proposition \ref{prop:weight}, even when $\tau(x)$ is not constant, the transformed regression estimator converges to a weighted average of $\tau(x)$ with positive weights, mirroring the findings in \citet*{crump2009dealing} and \citet*{li2018balancing}.
-The proof for Proposition \ref{prop:weight} is found in Appendix \ref{ap:weighted_pf}.
+Interestingly, as shown in Proposition \ref{prop:weight}, even when $\tau(x)$ is not constant, the transformed regression estimator converges to a weighted average of $\tau(x)$ with positive weights, mirroring the findings in \citet{crump2009dealing} and \citet{li2018balancing}.
+The proof for Proposition \ref{prop:weight} is found in the Supplementary Materials.

 \begin{prop} If we use the transformed regression estimator from Algorithm \ref{alg:TR}, and the conditions from Theorem \ref{theo:const_tau} are satisfied, then

 where $V_{TR}$ is the same variance term from Theorem \ref{theo:const_tau}. \end{prop}